macrocosme/macrocosme.github.io/_posts/2016-04-20-vispy-and-the-future-of-big-data-visualisation.md

 I'm not gonna lie, I **really** like it.

-I read a few things over the day by Cyrille Roissant.
+I read a few things over the day by Cyrille Rossant.
 A few blog [posts](http://cyrille.rossant.net/compiler-data-visualization/), and one of his [paper](http://journal.frontiersin.org/Journal/10.3389/fninf.2013.00036/full) (with KD Harris) that explains how it's done.

 For those interested, here is a presentation about Vispy at SciPy2015 by Luke Campagnola.